tlongren/docker-wordpress-nginx-ssh/README.md

 ###Todo:

 1. Tighten permissions up a bit maybe, may not be worth the effort.
+If anyone has suggestions please [let me know](http://longren.io/contact/).
+2. Implement [Docker Compose](https://docs.docker.com/compose/) for a quicker setup.
+3. Clean up README.
-2. Requests?
+4. Requests?

 ## Installation